 From the Riberal plain to the doors of the Conflent, from the Canigó foothills to the Aspres massif, our 16 municipalities open the doors of their history and their terroir.
-In the hollow of a river or in the heart of a vineyard, let yourself be surprised by the charms of these villages with unique charms.

 Among kingdoms of France and Aragon, Bélesta was a border.
 Nowadays the village is the natural link between Roussillon and Fenouillèdes.
 With its terroir made of schist and granite, Belesta overlooks one of the most beautiful vineyards of the Mediterranean.
 Don’t resist the urge to visit a domain to taste exceptional local wines.

 Go back in time and meet the first men who populated the region during the Neolithic period in the Prehistory museum and La Caune cave.
 Discover the history of Catalonia along the historical canals of ‘’celleres’’ and ‘’casots’’.
 Then take a dive into the charms of the village which successfully preserved a culture and an art of living over time and makes Bélesta a pleasant stop.

 Here, in the heart of the Boulès valley is sheltered one of the Roman Catalan art jewel.
 Perched at 600 meters high, the priory of Serrabona delights by its beauty and the finesse of its sculptures.

 Boule d’Amont is a small typical village of the Aspres that charms by its authenticity and environment.
 Hikers, hunters or mushroom pickers: take notes!
 Boule d’Amont is your land of milk and honey!